johannesippen/johannesippen.com/_posts/2017-08-30-good-reads.md

 ## [Steve Krug - Don’t Make Me Think](https://www.amazon.de/gp/product/0321965515/ref=as_li_tl?ie=UTF8&tag=johannesippen-21&camp=1638&creative=6742&linkCode=as2&creativeASIN=0321965515&linkId=5d18ce4cc0856fc9141b9054f8667b3f)

-When I started my job as a designer at Wooga, our CEO Jens made me (and everyone else who was new) read this book.
+When I started my job as a designer at Wooga, our CEO Jens made everyone in the company read this book.
 It’s a quick one, filled with a lot of very simple truths.
 Steve Krug manages to break down the essence of digital usability into something that is easy to relate, entertaining and memorable.
 I still consult the book, which has been reissued and updated a few times, every now and then.
 The best part: This is not only for designers but for everyone.
 Get a copy for your project manager, your developers, and your clients, too – they will thank you!

 - **Great for**: Designers, colleagues and clients
 - **Where to get**: ["Don’t make me think" on Amazon](https://www.amazon.de/gp/product/0321965515/ref=as_li_tl?ie=UTF8&tag=johannesippen-21&camp=1638&creative=6742&linkCode=as2&creativeASIN=0321965515&linkId=5d18ce4cc0856fc9141b9054f8667b3f)